Updated Mar 11, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces which elements of student support and teacher training operations move sentiment in your context.
-It tracks topic volumes and tone over time, highlights pressure points around placements and timetabling, and shows differences by cohort characteristics so you can close gaps and protect what works.
-Like-for-like comparisons across subject areas and modes, plus concise exports for programme and professional services teams, help you prioritise actions and evidence progress without extra analysis overhead.
+Student Voice Analytics shows which elements of student support and teacher training operations move sentiment in your context.
+It tracks topic volumes and tone over time, highlights pressure points around placements and timetabling, and shows differences by cohort characteristics, so you can close gaps and protect what works.
+Like-for-like comparisons across subject areas and study modes, plus concise exports for programme and professional services teams, help you prioritise actions and evidence progress without adding analysis overhead.
+Explore Student Voice Analytics to see how placements, timetabling and support themes show up in your own comments.

 Request a walkthrough